 (See ‘Who are the Ethics kula and Safeguarding team?” and ‘What is Safeguarding?” below.)

-Safeguarding and ethical policies and procedures can be seen as a practical expression of ahimsa, non-harming, the value underlying Buddhist precepts and the Bodhisattva path of protecting living beings from harm.
+Safeguarding and ethical policies and procedures can be seen as a practical expression of ahimsa, non-harming, the value underlying Buddhist precepts and the Bodhisattva activity of protecting living beings from harm.

-The Ethical guidelines (first published in 2015 on the initiative of Triratna’s International Council)...
+The model Ethical guidelines (first published in 2015 on the initiative of Triratna’s International Council)...

 “[Being Gender Diverse] isn’t a matter of a whim or ideology but a deeply experienced need to find oneself in the world in a different kind of way from the conventional man/woman division.
 And, recognising that the Dharma is all about experiencing our humanity as deeply and truly as possible, that includes bringing in our gender experience obviously.”